brownm09/cta-tech-assessment-20250623/README.md

 - Identify the requirements: UI (text input and dropdown), function to consume the public API, response handler.

-1. Choose a technology with which to solve the problem:
+2. Choose a technology with which to solve the problem:

 - I've chosen `React.js` because it is in vogue and assumed to be understood by reviewers.

-1. Design a solution:
+3. Design a solution:

 - I need to fetch data; given the problem statement, I can't necessarily (pre)fetch it on page load.
 Do I need to cache it?
 Probably not.
 - Where do I split my code?
 The bundle for this UX isn't going to be very big, but if the app were to be extended, I'd need to consider it.
+For now, I'll split the code between `component` and `logic` for simplicity.

-1. Consider extra requirements:
+4. Consider extra requirements:

 - Is this API rate-limited?
 - Should I limit the number of times a user can submit a request to the API?
 - How can I make the code more maintainable?
 Should I add linters or ask Copilot to assess the styling?
+- I added a test.

+5. Implementation

+- I need:
+  - a text element for the user to type the IP
+  - a dropdown select for user to choose a field
+  - a button to submit and display the response
+- Maybe later:
+  - error-handling?
+  - instructions for the "user"
+  - styles?
+  - disable the button if the IP isn't formatted correctly?

 ---

 *This project was generated using Vite and React.*